 Tip: Be sure to read the rental terms thoroughly before renting a car.
 You will find accepted credit cards listed here (note that Discover card is not accepted in Ireland), as well as insurance coverage, fuel and mileage limits, restrictions, etc.

 What You Need to Know About Credit Card Insurance Coverage in Ireland

 Certain credit cards (World Mastercard and Chase Sapphire) offer collision damage cover for the driver, however most VISA, Mastercard, and American Express card issuing companies in the USA have withdrawn coverage for car rental in the Republic of Ireland.
 A few Canadian issued credit cards also offer coverage.

-If the customer wishes to use their credit card to cover collision damage, a current letter of Authorization from the credit card company must be presented at the time of rental in order to waive the CDI coverage.
+If the customer wishes to use their credit card to cover collision damage, they must first waive CDW when reserving their rental car, then obtain a current Letter of Authorization from the credit card company must be presented at the time of rental in order to waive the CDI coverage.
 Client should note that theft insurance may not be included.

 Tip: Letter needs to be issued less than 2 weeks prior to picking up the car.
 A quick call to your card issuer will result in an immediate email of authorization.
 Print this out and present to rental company.
 Credit card used to rent the car must be the same as credit card offering coverage.

 It is your sole responsibility to determine coverage with your provider and present proof upon arrival.
 If proof of coverage is insufficient, you will be liable for the full value of the vehicle and a minimum deposit of €3,000/£2,500 will be required.
 Alternatively, you may opt to purchase CDW/CDI locally which will limit your liability.